geopython/pycsw/server/profiles/apiso/docs/apiso.rst

   $ cd /path/to/pycsw
   $ export PYTHONPATH=`pwd`
-  $ python ./sbin/setup_db.py /path/to/pycsw/etc/schemas/sql/records.ddl
+  $ python ./sbin/setup_db.py sqlite:////path/to/records.db

+This will create the necessary tables and values for the repository.

 Importing Metadata
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: bash

-  $ python ./sbin/load_records.py /path/to/records records.db
+  $ python ./sbin/load_records.py /path/to/records sqlite:////path/to/records.db

 This will import all ``*.xml`` records from ``/path/to/records`` into ``records.db`` and configure the repository to expose queryables as per subclase 7.2.3 of the profile.